tyceerickson/ai-soc-pipeline/README.md

 across SSH, web, and malware-capture vectors.
 Data is processed through a Wazuh SIEM, enriched with geolocation and VirusTotal threat intelligence, and analyzed by a locally-hosted large language model.
 A custom real-time dashboard provides 12 integrated threat-intelligence panels across three honeypot sources.
+Which is currently still live and collecting data in real time.

 **This is not a simulation.
 Every alert in this dataset came from a real attacker.**